patrick-crawford/WEB422-Backup/notes/angular-deployment-intro.md

 Next, you will have to fill in the deploy settings for your app:

 1. Make sure that the "master" branch is selected under "Branch to deploy" option.
-2. Add a build command stating: `ng build --prod`.
+2. Add a build command stating (this should be the default): `npm run build`.
 3. Add the publish directory: `dist/NAME_OF_YOUR_APP`.

     ![Netlify sites screenshot](/media/angular-deployment-6.png)